Mantis (Marvel Comics): Fictional character biography

 Mantis is the half-Vietnamese, half-German daughter of Gustav Brandt—Libra—and was born in Huế, Vietnam.
 In her childhood, her father leaves her in Vietnam at the Temple of the alien Priests of Pama, a sect of the Kree.
 The Kree believe she might become the Celestial Madonna and mate with the eldest Cotati on Earth to become the mother of the Celestial Messiah Sequoia, "the most important being in the universe".

-She excels in her martial arts studies, but when she reaches adulthood, she is mind-wiped and sent into the world to gain life experience.
-She becomes a sex worker and barmaid in a Vietnamese bar, where she meets the Swordsman.
+She excels in her martial arts studies, but upon reaching adulthood, she is mind-wiped and sent into the world to gain life experience.
+She becomes a sex worker and barmaid in a Vietnamese tavern, where she meets the Swordsman.
 She helps him regain his self-respect and follows him when the former villain attempts to rejoin the Avengers.
 She becomes an Avengers ally when the Swordsman rejoins the Avengers, and she battles the Lion God alongside them.

 With the Avengers, Mantis has many adventures.
 She battles the original Zodiac, and learns that Libra is her father and that she was raised by the Priests of Pama.
 She encounters the Star-Stalker, battles Thanos, Klaw and Solarr, Nuklo, and then alongside the Avengers, Fantastic Four, and Inhumans, she faces Ultron at the wedding of Quicksilver and Crystal.

 Mantis becomes taken with the Vision, and—although rejected by the android—neglects the Swordsman.
 Alongside the Scarlet Witch and Agatha Harkness, she was abducted by Kang.
 She was revealed as the Celestial Madonna and witnessed the death of the Swordsman at the hands of Kang, only realizing the depth of her love for the Swordsman just as he dies.
 She then buried the Swordsman, and battled the Titanic Three.
 She would learn the origins of the Kree-Skrull War, the Cotati, and the Priests of Pama.
-Mantis then formally joins the Avengers and is revealed to be, indeed, the Celestial Madonna and marries a Cotati in the reanimated body of the Swordsman, leaving the Avengers and the Earth to mate with him.
+Mantis then formally joins the Avengers and is revealed to be, indeed, the Celestial Madonna.
+She marries a Cotati in the reanimated body of the Swordsman, leaving the Avengers and the Earth to mate with him.

 After she bears her child Sequoia, she takes the name "Mandy Celestine" and lives with him for a year in Willimantic, Connecticut before handing him to his father's people and going into space with the Silver Surfer and battling the Elders of the Universe alongside the Surfer.
 The Silver Surfer finds himself falling in love with Mantis.
 However, Mantis (whose body was now green and had begun to manifest new powers of invulnerability that allowed her to survive in space due to side-effects of her pregnancy) grows bitter with her life and the way she was forced to abandon her child.
 This comes to a head when Mantis is caught in an explosion and presumed dead by Silver Surfer.
 She survives, but the strain of the previous years causes her to literally split into multiple versions of herself, each representing conflicting aspects of her psyche that could no longer co-exist inside her mind.